 One of the most impressive features of the Google Shopping Feed application would be the ability to make changes at any hour.
 Unlike Google Campaigns that have restrictions on the kind of changes you can make – the shopping feed is quite flexible.
 You can introduce new attributes, and re-map content into different categories.

 These changes will be required time after time.
 Mainly because retailers tend to introduce products, and Google algorithms keep improving on a daily basis.

-In order to make changes, you need to enter into your Google Shopping Feed and navigate to Edit Products.
-Here, you will find the options required for adding, deleting, and re-assigning product categories to your products.
+In order to make changes, you need to enter your Google Shopping Feed and navigate to Edit Products.
+Here, you will find the options required for adding, deleting and re-assigning product categories to your products.

 e.
 And edit the Google Product Category of your Product and click “save”.
 Before clicking “Save”, you need to make sure that the data entered is valid.
 This check can reduce the need to re-edit content in the Shopping Feed.